 In a furniture showroom, most people gravitate toward what looks good.
 Consider how that sofa or chair will feel while sitting on it for the next ten years.
-Armless sofas are elegant and leather chairs can look divine, but may not be conducive (or comfortable) for lounging about.
+Armless sofas are elegant and leather chairs can look divine, but these pieces may not be conducive (or comfortable) for lounging about.

 Neglect to Accessorize

-If something doesn’t work for you anymore or goes unused, sell or donate it.
+Too much stuff is cluttering.
+When something new comes in, take something old out.
+If the item does not work for you anymore or goes unused, sell or donate it.
 Cleaning out is a weekly, if not daily, process.
 Staying on top of it will keep your living room in tip-top shape.

-Instead, consider how you’ll feel about that item in five years.
+Some people, when they need a rug, sofa, or vase, drive down to their local store and get whatever is handy.
+Instead, consider how you will feel about that item in five years.
 Is it going to work with your other furnishings now and later?
 Good things are worth waiting for.
-And when in doubt, don’t.
+And when in doubt, do not get it.

 The uber-sleek designer sofa may look incredible in the showroom, and the cream-colored wool shag rug may even look better in your own living room, but if kids or pets are in your future (or already in your home), consider more wear-friendly furnishings.